-- Host tailgates, cookouts, fishing trips, volunteer projects, BBQs, meetings with local TU chapter, etc. - A good mix of social & fishing related events is key for your club's success - Everyone loves to attend tailgates, picnics and pig roasts, for these events, obtain raffle items.
+- Host tailgates, cookouts, fishing trips, volunteer projects, BBQs, meetings with local TU chapter, etc. - A good mix of social & fishing related events is key for your club's success - Everyone loves to attend tailgates, picnics and pig roasts, For these events, obtain raffle items.
 Try to build excitement with gear giveaways, and other appealing prizes.

-The 5 River coordinator can help you acquire these items! - 6.
-All club events must be operated according to school policy and the letter of the law; there is no faster way to lose your club's charter than to let stupidity mix with alcohol on campus.
+All club events must be operated according to school policy and law; there is no faster way to lose your club's charter than to let stupidity mix with alcohol on campus.
 Be sure to consult your faculty advisor when questions arise.